Creating Inclusive Spaces: Safe Space, Brave Space, Allies and Advocates

 The LGBTQA+ Resource Center is regarded as a Brave Space where all members of the UNL community are welcome and where people with different life experience and ideas are encouraged to learn from one another.
 For more information on Brave Spaces, please contact Pat at email@example.com

-An ally card is a visible symbol that an individual is supportive and accepting of all people of all sexual orientations, gender identities and expression and is actively committed to diversity and inclusion, mutual respect, and personal safety for all people of all sexual orientations, gender identities and expression.
+The UNL ally card is a visible symbol of an individual's commitment to be supportive and accepting of all people of all sexual orientations, gender identities and expression and is actively committed to diversity and inclusion, mutual respect, and personal safety for all people of all sexual orientations, gender identities and expression.
 An ally is an individual who is aware that inequity, prejudice and discrimination exists and will act in ways to support and assist in creating and maintaining inclusive environments.

-Being an ally is more about how you behave than about how you identify (a verb or adjective rather than a noun).
+The above definition reflects an understanding that we are all in this together.
+We regard ally behavior as being more about how you behave than about how you identify (a verb or adjective rather than a noun).

 The four dynamic stages of being an ally are: